-G. WHAT IS AN EDUCATIONAL MODEL OF SPEECH LANGUAGE PATHOLOGY?
+J. WHAT IS AN EDUCATIONAL MODEL OF SPEECH LANGUAGE PATHOLOGY?

 The educational model of speech language pathology provides evaluation and remediation of oral communication to students within the context of an overall educational profile.
 Recommendations for frequency and duration of services should align with the District's eligibility criteria and the mandate to support the student's educational program within the least restrictive environment.
 When making recommendations for eligibility, frequency, and duration of Speech - Language services, speech language pathologists should take into consideration the whole range of resources that are available within the educational setting.
 Many programs (early childhood, autism, hearing impaired, etc.) provide instruction in a language-rich environment using personnel that are trained in being primary facilitators of oral language within their classrooms.
 Our ultimate goal should be that the student generalizes oral communication skills to their least restrictive educational environment.
 Often, this is the classroom setting.
-When determining frequency and duration of services, the Speech - Language Pathologist must consider the nature and severity of the disability, prognosis for improvement, and other available educational resources.

-H. WHAT IS A COMPREHENSIVE SPEECH LANGUAGE EVALUATION?
+K. WHAT IS A COMPREHENSIVE SPEECH LANGUAGE EVALUATION?